The Inca Civil War: Why two brothers fought a ruthless campaign to control an empire

 How the Inca Civil War began

-The most immediate cause was the succession dispute between the brothers Atahualpa and Huáscar following the death of their father, Huayna Capac.
+The most immediate cause of the Inca Civil War was the succession dispute between the brothers Atahualpa and Huáscar following the death of their father, Huayna Capac.

 In the absence of a clear heir, the empire was divided, with Atahualpa ruling the northern part from Quito and Huáscar the southern part from Cusco.